peak-flow/base-ai/readme-architecture.md

    - Conversation management using session storage
    - Integration with local LLM via HTTP client
    - Standard form submissions for simplicity and reliability
+   - Chat completions API format with support for:
+     - System messages for persona definition
+     - Chat history context for coherent conversations
+     - Proper error handling and logging
    - Service-oriented architecture with the following components:
      - `LlmClient`: Handles HTTP communication with the local LLM API
      - `LlmTransformerInterface`: Interface for different LLM implementations
      - `LocalLlmTransformer`: Implementation for the local LLM
-     - `ChatService`: Service for handling chat message processing
+     - `ChatService`: Service for handling chat message processing and history management
    - Context-aware responses using RAG (planned)
    - Accountability features (planned)